 Why Invest:

-Perfect for investors targeting both steady capital growth and reliable tenant demand from students and professionals.
+Perfect for investors targeting both steady capital growth and reliable tenant demand.
+Units offer the best cash flow balance in this premium inner-city location.

 10. South Brisbane

 South Brisbane is a high-density suburb directly across the river from the CBD.
-It's a hub for education, arts, and commerce, making it one of the most dynamic inner-city investment locations.
+It's a hub for education, arts, and commerce — home to QUT, Mater Hospital, and South Bank — making it one of the most dynamic inner-city investment locations.
+Cross River Rail will further enhance connectivity.

-• Proximity to QUT, Mater Hospital, and South Bank
+- Proximity to QUT, Mater Hospital, and South Bank cultural precinct

 Why Invest: